LukasWoodtli/WebPage/pelican/content/object_databases.md

     - data clustering
     - data buffering
     - access path selection
-    - query optimisation
+    - query optimization

 - Orthogonality
-    - Persistance applicable to all objects of any type
+    - Persistence applicable to all objects of any type
     - No additional code necessary
     - Moving objects between persistent and memory representation is not needed